 Public Parks/Areas and Open Areas are town-owned property used for recreation purposes.
 These include:

+To view all these locations on a map, click here.
 For more information about any of these locations, contact the Orono Parks and Recreation Department at (207) 889-6913.
 Among these parks and spaces, several in particular stand out:

 Nadeau-Savoy Memorial Park at Gould’s Landing on Pushaw Lake provides a place for families to enjoy the beautiful Maine weather and water.
 A popular relaxation destination for residents of all ages, it includes picnic areas and parking as well as water access.
 It is dedicated to the memory of two Orono residents who lost their lives fighting in Vietnam.
 A parking permit is required to park here.
 Please click here to request your free parking permit.